 When members of our model railroad club (Japan Rail Modelers of Washington DC) recently discussed expanding our inventory of T-TRAK modules, I thought this would be a good opportunity to finally make use of a Peco N-gauge turntable and stepper motor which I’ve had in a box for many years.
 I picked up a KATO 3-stall roundhouse model to use with the turntable, and am now designing the turntable’s drive mechanism.

 KATO actually sells a nice N-gauge turntable and accessory tracks which are directly compatible with their Unitrack line of snap-together track… but it is a bit pricey and is designed such that the rails are elevated above the surface holding the turntable.
-The Peco turntable I have is designed to be installed in a 6.1 inch (151 mm) hole, putting the rail heads at about the same height as those on Unitrack.
+The Peco turntable I have is designed to be installed in a circular hole, putting the rail heads at about the same height as those on Unitrack.
 I’ll need to make short transition tracks to go from the rim of the turntable to the track sections inside the roundhouse, but that’s not a big deal.

 The simplest way to precisely position a turntable is to use a stepper motor.
 A stepper motor allows continuous rotation and precise positioning, as long as it is driven properly to avoid “skipping” steps by trying to step it too fast or with too heavy a load.